Prometheus-X-association/learning-traces/docs/design-document.md

 - Automated Interaction Capture: Real-time recording of every significant learner action in the VR environment, enabling complete traceability of learning experiences.
 - Standardisation of Learning Data: Use of the xAPI standard to format captured data, ensuring interoperability and compatibility with a variety of LRS systems and analytical tools.

-* Prioritisation of Events by Severity: Events captured are classified according to their severity (e.g. "info", "warning", "error"), enabling educators to prioritise interventions or feedback according to the urgency or importance of situations encountered by learners.
+* Prioritisation of Events by Severity: Events captured are classified according to their severity (e.g. "success", "info", "warning", "error"), enabling educators to prioritise interventions or feedback according to the urgency or importance of situations encountered by learners.
 * Performance details by sensor: specific scores for each evaluation criterion, such as safety (80%) and completion time (95%), providing a detailed view of the learner's strengths and areas for improvement.

 ##### Value-added